The Ultimate Guide to Descaling

 - To complete the descaling process you will need to use the Service T-Disc which is located either underneath or behind the water tank.

 - If you have lost your Service T-Disc, you can purchase a new one from our online store.
 View the range by clicking here.

-- To learn how to descale your Bosch Tassimo coffee machine, watch our YouTube video by clicking the link below.
+- To learn how to descale your Bosch Tassimo coffee machine, watch our YouTube video by clicking here.

 Tassimo descaling tablets

 The machine will indicate when a descaling or cleaning cycle is required.
 Descaling frequency depends on the water hardness level set before using the machine for the first time, and if it has a water filter.